mdatherahmad/ncert-textbooks/README.md

 # ncert-textbooks
-NCERT textbooks for Math, Physics and Chemistry, Hindi
+NCERT textbooks for Math, Physics and Chemistry, Hindi.